Updated: August 28, 2024

 Figueira-da-foz-png

 Sand dunes, interesting vegetation, wonderful views, and good facilities.
 If this sounds like the perfect surf spot for your family, you’re right!
-Praia do Cabedelo is a family-friendly beach on Portugal’s Silver Coast.
+Praia do Cabedelo is a family-friendly beach on Portugal’s Silver Coast in Viana do Castelo.

-For those starting, or those wanting to refresh their skills, Surfing Figueira offers classes at Cabedelo Beach for surfers with all levels of experience.
+Surfing Figueira offers classes at Cabedelo Beach for surfers of all levels of experience, whether starting out or wanting to refresh their skills.

 Praia do Amado, Costa Vicentina